Alluxio/alluxio/docs/en/cloud/Alibaba-Cloud-ACK.md

 As mentioned at the beginning: In this experiment we will submit a Spark job to K8s.
 The Spark job will perform a word count calculation on a certain file.
 Before we kick off the Spark job, we need to upload the file to the Alluxio storage.
-Here, for convenience, we directly upload the file `/opt/alluxio-{{site.ALLUXIO_VERSION_STRING}}/LICENSE` from the Alluxio master node (the file path may be slightly different due to the Alluxio version) to Alluxio.
+Here, for convenience, we directly upload the file `/opt/alluxio-{{site.ALLUXIO_VERSION_STRING}}/LICENSE` from the Alluxio master node (the file path may be slightly different due to the Alluxio version) to the Alluxio namespace.

 Use `kubectl exec` to enter the Alluxio master pod, and upload the `LICENSE` file from the current directory to the root directory in Alluxio: